Vienna – Austria

-Vienna was the second stop of our 2017 trip after Prague and it was impressively awesome.
-Our rental unit and location was not optimum but the city is incredible.
-To me, Vienna were the highlight of our trip and a city that you must have on your bucket list if you have not yet visit.
+Vienna was the second stop on our 2017 trip after Prague, and it was impressively awesome.
+Our rental unit and its location weren’t ideal, but the city itself was incredible.
+For me, Vienna was the highlight of our trip and a city that absolutely deserves a place on your bucket list if you haven’t visited yet.

-This place can please to a wide variety of travelers with different tastes: city visit, musical, artistic, imperial interest, history, religious, architecture.
-Legendary names have lived in Vienna: Mozart, Schubert, Strauss, Beethoven, Freud.
-Along with museums, palaces and houses to visit you will definitely need more than a day.
+This place can appeal to a wide variety of travelers with very different interests: city exploration, music, art, imperial history, religion, and architecture.
+Legendary figures have lived in Vienna—Mozart, Schubert, Strauss, Beethoven, Freud.
+With its museums, palaces, and historic houses, you will definitely need more than a single day to experience it properly.

-Vienna is Austria’s capital, the smallest area but the largest in population in the country.
-It is a step away from many great centers and shares a border with a few countries such as: Germany, Czech Republic, Hungary just to name a few.
+Vienna is Austria’s capital.
+It has the smallest land area of all Austrian states, yet the largest population.
+It is also just a short distance from several major European centers and shares borders with countries such as Germany, the Czech Republic, and Hungary, to name only a few.

 Historic City Center of Vienna

-A city to visit once in your lifetime
+A city to visit at least once in your lifetime

-I’m amazed by this city.
-So much to see.
-The architecture is awesome.
-It is clean, easy to get around, accessible by public transport.
-Simply loved it.
+I was amazed by this city.
+There is so much to see.
+The architecture is stunning.
+It’s clean, easy to navigate, and well served by public transportation.
+I simply loved it.

 RINGSTRASSE

-The Ringstrasse, as its name refers to, is a circular boulevard where many historical buildings are disposed on each side of the street.
-The public transportation is easy to use and many options are available on the boulevard.
+The Ringstrasse, as its name suggests, is a circular boulevard lined with many of Vienna’s most important historical buildings.
+Public transportation is extremely easy to use here, and several tram and bus lines run directly along the boulevard.

-I’m not sure what came first the street or the ensemble architectural but the combination is splendid.
-There is something to see at almost every corner.
+I’m not entirely sure what came first—the street or the architectural ensemble—but the combination is magnificent.
+There is something remarkable to see at almost every corner.

 – Stadpark (Park)